 Buildings account for approximately a third of Canada’s climate footprint.
-Many are either built at sub-optimal green standards because of agency issues (e.g., developer bears upfront costs but does not realize long-term energy savings), or operated sub-optimally due to split incentives between owner and tenants.
+Many are either built at sub-optimal green standards because of agency issues (for example, developers who bear the upfront costs but do not realize the benefit of long-term energy savings), or operated sub-optimally due to split incentives between owner and tenants.

-Require large buildings to report energy use so that owners, renters and investors have complete information and energy efficient buildings can enjoy market premium.
+- Replicating requirements recently developed in Ontario for large buildings to report energy use so that owners, renters and investors have complete information and energy efficient buildings can enjoy market premiums.

-Property Assessed Clean Energy (PACE) financing allows residents (and in some cases commercial landlords) to repay credit used for energy efficiency enhancements and renewable energy through existing municipal channels such as property tax bill.
+- Implementing Property Assessed Clean Energy (PACE) financing, allowing repayment of credit used for energy efficiency enhancements and renewable energy through existing municipal channels such as property tax bills.

-Province of Ontario changed Municipal Act and City of Toronto Act, empowering Toronto and other Ontario municipalities to engage in PACE financing and tie energy efficiency/clean energy loans to properties.
+- Ontario changed the Municipal Act and City of Toronto Act to empower municipalities to engage in PACE financing and tie energy efficiency/clean energy loans to properties.

-- Connecticut has a program called C-PACE, which fronts the loans for property owners to do cost effective retrofits, where the money is paid back through property tax and which the city remits to the State (or Province).
+- Connecticut’s C-PACE program fronts loans for property owners to do cost effective retrofits, with the money paid back through property tax.